getsentry/sentry-docs/src/collections/_documentation/platforms/unrealengine/index.md

 ### Include the UE4 Crash Reporter

-You can add the _Crash Report Client_ to your game via *Project Settings*.
+You can add the _Crash Report Client_ to your game in your *Project Settings*.

 The simplest way is to search the option: `Crash Reporter`: